©

 New Holland Island, St. Petersburg, Russia

-St. Petersburg Russia New Holland St Petersburg Russia Kiesol C Rotec MB 2K DS System Protection DS Protect Restoration Mortar RM N KSE 100 KSE 300 KSE 300 E Color LA Historic Historic Glaze Induline GW-201 Induline ZW-400 Induline DW-601 Aqua Stop Sulphatex WP RH Rapid Rapid Hardener Composite Mortar S Primer Hydro F Deep Ground W SP Top White Restoration Plaster SP Levell Basic Plaster WP DS Levell Sealing FIller Multiplan Pavement Joint Mortar M ICS 2K Injection Glue 2K WP Flex 1K Elastogrout 1K WP Sulfatex Rapid Desalination Compress BFA
+St. Petersburg Russia New Holland St. Petersburg Russia Kiesol Kiesol C Rotec Soft Whirl Jet Multi-Tight 2K MB 2K DS system protection DS Protect Restoration mortar RM N KSE 100 KSE 300 KSE 300 E Color LA Historic Historic Scumble Induline GW-201 Induline ZW-400 Induline DW-601 Aqua Stopp Sulfatex liquid WP RH rapid Rapid Hardener Composite Mortar S Primer Hydro F Deep Primer W SP Top White WTA-compliant restoration render\, antique white SP Level Undercoat render WP DS Levell Waterproofing filler Multiplan Paving Joint Mortar M ICS 2K Injection paste 2K WP Flex 1K Elastic slurry 1K WP Sulfatex rapid Sulfatex filler fast BSP 3 Salt removal compresses BFA

 The "New Holland" building complex is located in the middle of the historic city centre of St. Petersburg and is a real landmark.
 The six buildings are located on an artificial triangular island of approximately 7.4 hectares.